Today's Bible Reading: John 2

 Selected Biblical Text

 This, the first of his miraculous signs, Jesus performed at Cana in Galilee.
 He thus revealed his glory and his disciples put their faith in him.
 (John 2:11)

 Reflecting and Thinking

-Human nature changes slowly-if at all.
-We seek the spectacular as the foundation of faith more than the constant and dependable.
+Human nature changes slowly--if at all.
+We seek the spectacular as the foundation of faith, thinking it better than the constant and the dependable.
 We can be duped by one unexplainable event and assume we have seen a pattern for all time.
-In John's gospel, miracles are "signs".
+In John's gospel, miracles are "signs."
 Something is happening and it has a meaning.
 The action communicates a truth; something is revealed.
 Jesus' signs are needs-meeting.
-They are marvelous but the focus is not on the miraculous.
-It is possible to believe without seeing-remember the Thomas story in John 20.
+They are marvelous, but the focus is not on the miraculous.
+It is possible to believe without seeing--remember the story of Thomas in John 20.
 Jesus' first miracle at the wedding in Cana revealed his glory and his disciples believed.

 Afterward, the Jews desired another sign from Jesus--something that would demonstrate his authority and authorize his actions.
 Some saw his actions and believed; others saw the same actions and did not believe.

 How do the events of this chapter (the wedding feast with the "water to wine" miracle and the clearing of the temple with Jesus' prophetic statement) reveal Jesus' glory?
 How do these events build faith in the disciples?
 Why does it take them so long to "get it"?
 When have you seen Jesus' glory?
 What would it take for us to "get it"--to put our entire trust in Jesus?